annasoligo/annasoligo.github.io/README.md

-# Anna Soligo
-Portfolio Website, work in progress
+# My Portfolio Website
+This is a work in progress, and a record of some of my best projects.
+Coded in HTML, CSS and JS.